JohnnyTung123/TrimHub/README.md

 #### Customer

-- Search for salons and haircuts by different criteria such as price, location, and rating.
+- Search for salons and haircuts by name.
-- Comment, like or dislike, and bookmark or follow a salon or hairstyle.
+- Comment, like or dislike, and follow or unfollow a salon.
-- Choose a service and make a booking online.
+- Book a service online and make a payment.

 #### Salon

-- Build their profile and showcase their price, location, and past experience by uploading descriptions, photos, and videos.
+- Build their profile and showcase their name, location, plans and past experience by uploading descriptions, photos, and videos.

 #### Common Features

-- Login and sign up for an account using email and password.
+- Login and sign up for an account using email, name and password.
+- Private chat between a customer and a salon for further inquiries.
+- Email verification during sign-up.

 ### Advanced Features (Later Releases)

 #### Customer

 - Utilize an AI chatbot as virtual assistants to find favorite salons and services.
-- Make payments online.
 - Participate in a style competition where customers can upload their best style for a chance to win rewards.
+- Search for salons and haircuts by different criteria such as price, location, and rating.

 #### Salon